- About Us

 Ticks are external parasites that typically feed on the blood of wild animals, but unfortunately can also attach themselves to humans as well as our pets.
 In Hawaii, due to our warm climate, ticks can be a problem year round.
 These parasites are on a continual quest for a host.

-Wild animals, including mongoose, feral chickens and feral hogs are a nuisance and can be potentially dangerous when they move into our homes or businesses.
+Wild animals, including mongoose, feral chickens and feral pigs are a nuisance and can be potentially dangerous when they move into our homes or businesses.
 As rural areas are becoming more developed, these animals are more often moving into urban and suburban areas in search of food and shelter.